SethFalco/red-panda-emotes/CONTRIBUTING.md

 this does not apply to you.

-Before contributing, please note that this repository is under the Creative Commons Attribution 4.0 International (CC BY 4.0) license.
+Before contributing, please note that this repository is under the [Creative Commons Attribution 4.0 International] (CC BY 4.0) license.

-**This is a very permissive and perpetual public license which grants the whole world the right to use the work for any purpose, including commercial.**
+**This is a very permissive and perpetual public license which grants the everyone the right to use the work for any purpose, including commercial.**

-Please read and understand the terms before submitting assets to the project.
+Please read and understand the terms before submitting assets to the project; a [human readable summary] is also available.

 ## Conventions
 ### Files & Directories